 In our modern society, it’s no secret that we are constantly tempted by carbohydrates.
 Local coffee shops are often lined with delicious cakes, pastries, and muffins, not to mention the “isle of sin” in our grocery stores.
-Foods such as fast food and refined packaged foods can also be full of hidden carbohydrates, as well as things like yogurts and soups which have added carbohydrates and sugars for flavor.
-Even foods that we consider healthy like muesli, some fruits, or even freshly squeezed beetroot and carrot juice can be a huge carbohydrate burden for some genetically predisposed individuals.
+Foods such as fast food and refined packaged foods can also be full of hidden carbohydrates, as well as things like yogurts and soups which have added carbohydrates and sugars for flavour.
+Even foods that we consider healthy like muesli, some fruits, or even freshly squeezed beetroot and carrot juice can be a huge carbohydrate burden for some hereditary predisposed individuals.

 Despite the abundance of these foods in everyday life, our bodies are actually designed to metabolize only small amounts of carbohydrates.
 It turns out we have an exceptionally limited capacity to store them and therefore any excess amounts of carbohydrates are stored as extra fat.

 How do our bodies react to high carbohydrate intake?